newatoms/beta/_private/customers/newatoms/pitches/agilebymetaphors.md.md

 ## Method

-Write about how agile working (the New Atoms way) adds value to (journalistic) content.
+Write about how the New Atoms way of working enables them to create journalistic content in an agile way and why this adds value to the created content.

-### Example:

-By using the process of building a bike as a metaphor for agile working in journalism, we can explain how different ways of building a bike result in different forms of quality.

 ## Motivation